 North Cascades National Park

 North Cascades National Park, also known as the “Swiss Alps of America,” is one of the most epic places for a PNW elopement.
 This is one of the least visited national parks in the United States.
-Other than its sweeping mountain views, North Cascades is known for their glaciers, alpine lakes, and hundreds of miles of hiking trails (400 to be exact).
+Other than its sweeping mountain views, North Cascades is known for their glaciers, alpine lakes, and hundreds of miles of hiking trails (400 miles to be exact).
 If you love mountains, this location is guaranteed to take your breath away.
 Oh, and it’s only 3 hours from Seattle!
 North Cascades is best visited during the summer and short fall season.

 Olympic National Park